bjackman/locali-ci/CHAOS.md

    thread.
 I didn't think of this possibility before overwriting the logs that would have had the panic details in there, so I'll just have to wait and see until it happens again.
- - Tests don't work on my work computer.
-I think this is because I made false assumptions abuot the conditions for Git commit hashes to be deterministic.
  - `should_not_cache` test is flaky; occasionally the detector triggers that suggests two tests were sharing the same worktree. _Probably_ a bug in the test.